allunite/sdk-android/README.md

 To make it possible you would need to use AllUniteSdk.parseIncomingIntent() method as it described in "Add code for intercepting users choise at web Terms&Conditions using deeplink" below.

 It can be useful if Application shows Terms & Conditions page that has "OK" and "No Thanks" options.
-In this case "No Thanks" button opens <app_schema>://allunite-sdk-mode?enable=false that disables AllUnite SDK functionality, "OK" button can starts matching process directly in the browser (we need to customize it first) or using AllUniteSdk.bindDevice() method (see next paragraph).
+In this case "No Thanks" button opens <app_schema>://allunite-sdk-mode?enable=false that disables AllUnite SDK functionality.

 ##### 2. Start beacon tracking (**REQUIRED**)
 To start tracking you need to call AllUniteSdk.addDidFindBeaconListener() method.